danrossi/gst-build-cross/README.md

 #Packaging the build

-To run a debian package build that automates the whole meson configure, install process
+To run a debian package build that automates the whole meson configure, install process.

 ```
 build-package
 ```

+This is run automatically from the Docker entrypoint script `entrypoint.sh` when launching a container.

 #Fixing subprojects errors